-1. Academic endeavors are undertakings in the pursuit, creation, and expression of knowledge and understanding, regardless of format.
+- Academic endeavors Undertakings in the pursuit, creation, and expression of knowledge and understanding, regardless of format.
 These include, but are not limited to, teaching, teaching methods, learning, researching, accessing and sharing information, publishing, and participating in professional activities.
 It does not include activities that are generally considered part of the administrative functions of the College.

-2. Academic freedom is defined as the right to freely engage in intellectual inquiry and debate without fear of censorship, sanction, or retaliation.
+- Academic freedom Defined as the right to freely engage in intellectual inquiry and debate without fear of censorship, sanction, or retaliation.

-3. Administrative functions are those that support the operations of the College.
+- Administrative functions those that support the operations of the College.
 Examples include, but are not limited to, producing marketing and promotional materials, writing computer code and applications, developing training materials, producing procedure manuals, writing policy, and all products of College committee and task force work.

 - SFCC provides open access to information, including but not limited to, uncensored access to internet resources and library materials for SFCC community members.
 Access will be limited when the College or the Library is closed or in times of technical problems or emergency situations.